dubaibd2014/datasciencecoursera/README.md

 data_final_1<-cbind(as.data.frame(act_label),data)

-Extracts only the measurements on the mean and standard deviation for each measurement.
+4.Extracts only the measurements on the mean and standard deviation for each measurement.

 a<-grep("(mean|std)\\(\\)",features[,2])
 a